bickolasliu/intention-mcp/intention/README.md

 ---

-Built with ❤️ to make AI-assisted development more collaborative and transparent.
+Built to make AI-assisted development more collaborative and transparent.